Elwick, County Durham: Transport

 Gaps in the A19 were closed preventing traffic from the village from either accessing from the south, or leaving the village to turn north.
 This has caused significant additional distance for villagers wanting to leave to the north or enter from the south in the A19.

 There are also issues with the increasing amount if traffic using Elwick Road as a rat run to the A19.

-There are plans for a road to be constructed to bypass the village and provide a grade separated junction with the A19.
-This is primarily to support increased housing developments on the outskirts of the town.
-Originally planned for 2020, Progress has been slow with approval yet to be finalised.
-There is also some controversy over the desired design and route.

 Pauls Travel has service 65 bus through the village.
 Most journeys from Elwick transport people to Hartlepool.
 The Tees Flex bus service has been running since early 2020.
 This is an on demand service funded by the Tees Valley Authority.

 The nearest airport is Teesside International Airport, which was RAF Middleton St George during World War II.
 There is no railway station; the nearest to Elwick is either Billingham or Hartlepool.

 Industry

 Britain in 1801 was divided into two categories of employment – agriculture or trade.
 Elwick was predominantly agricultural.
 There are 517 economically active people (aged 16–74) that live in Elwick, 283 of those are in employment and nine are unemployed.